 AWS has responsibility for the data centre, cooling the servers, managing water usage, etc. Everything that is needed to build a data centre.
 And that’s what they report on.
 Your responsibility, as a customer, is for the cloud software you write.
 Your stored data, how you deploy things, and the recency of your code.
 AWS is not going to tell you to write more efficient software.
 That’s your responsibility.

 Regulations and customer demand are coming!
 Delivering sustainable technology is becoming mandatory for organisations.

 Recently SEC.gov, the US Securities and Exchange Commission proposed guidance that all publicly listed companies disclose greenhouse gas emissions and have them verified by a third party.
 This is coming out from the government level.
-It’s coming at C suite level.
+It’s coming at the C-suite level.
 You are going to be asked about your workloads.
 And you are going to be asked about your business.
 What is the sustainability impact?
 And what is your carbon footprint?
-Also what are you going to develop?
+Also, what are you going to develop?

 The link between sustainability and technical debt